bigscience-workshop/data-preparation/preprocessing/training/README.md

-# catalogue_data
+# Obtaining a training dataset
-Scripts to prepare catalogue data.
+Scripts to prepare training dataset.

 ## Setup
 Clone this repo.